Minghao Wu Rostami

 I am a Tenure-Track Assistant Professor at the Department of Mathematics, Syracuse University, USA.
 My research interest lies in numerical linear algebra with applications in Computational Fluid Dynamics (CFD).
 My PhD advisor is Professor Howard Elman (UMD at College Park) and my postdoc mentor is Professor Sarah Olson (WPI).

-I am grateful for the generous support from the Simons foundation!
+I am grateful for the generous support from Syracuse University.

 I am teaching MAT 581: Numerical Methods with Programming.
-In Spring 2018, I am teaching MAT 296: Calculus II and MAT 684: Methods of Numerical Analysis II.
+In Spring 2019, I am teaching MAT 331: First Course in Linear Algebra and MAT 682: Numerical Linear Algebra.
 All teaching materials for current students are available at Blackboard.

 - EMAIL: email@example.com